Ever been wandering through London and noticed a small blue plaque adorning buildings?

 He actually lived in the flat alongside his friends Rayner Heppenstall and Michael Sayers – both fellow writers – and it was here he wrote most of his novel Keep the Aspidistra Flying.

-But it’s his other novels that are arguably more famous – Animal Farm is a curriculum staple in many schools across the UK, and Nineteen Eighty-Four is a cult-classic.
-Seeing his blue plaque in London is a bucket list staple for many bookworms.
+But it’s his other novels that are arguably more famous – Animal Farm is a curriculum staple in many schools across the UK, and Nineteen Eighty-Four is a cult classic.
+Seeing his blue plaque in London is a bucket-list must for many bookworms.

 Mary Seacole’s blue plaque sits on number 14 Soho Square, in the place where she began to write her autobiography, and commemorates the life of the heroic nurse during the Crimean War.